FuelLabs/fuel-indexer/docs/src/getting-started/configuration.md

 # Indexer Configuration

 - Below you will find a list of CLI configuration options that can be used to configure either the Fuel indexer service, the standalone Fuel indexer GraphQL API service, or both.
-- For those who prefer using a configuration file, you can checkout the [default service configuration file](https://github.com/FuelLabs/fuel-indexer/blob/master/config.yaml), which also shows the default values used for these configuration options.
+- For those who prefer to use a configuration file, you can check out the [default service configuration file](https://github.com/FuelLabs/fuel-indexer/blob/master/config.yaml), which also shows the default values used for these configuration options.

 ## Usage